 35. Don’t always edit out the breaths.
 Humans breathe, yes, even when in front of a microphone.
 Between vocal phrases, you’ll hear breaths.
 It’s normal to have those unless they sound unnaturally loud or awkwardly interrupt the flow of the vocal.
-Though you may need to turn down loud breaths and edit out awkward ones, only treat the problems (7X GRAMMY-Winning audio engineer Frank Filipetti would agree).
+Though you may need to turn down loud breaths and edit out awkward ones, only treat the problems (7-time GRAMMY-winning audio engineer Frank Filipetti would agree).
 Cutting out all breaths is typically a misuse of time in music production.

 36. Don’t throw away unused portions.
 After assembling the best parts of multiple takes, it’s tempting to throw away the bits you didn’t use to keep things clean and orderly.
 However, you never know when you or the artist may have a change of heart about a word or line.
 Plus, those extra parts allow fairly easy creation of doubles and stacks.

 37. Don’t listen only in solo.
 If you only listen to a vocal in solo while deciding what elements of it to edit, you’ll end up editing things unnecessarily.
 You’ll hear every tiny flaw of the vocal because it’s the only thing you can hear.
 A more time-efficient approach is to listen to the vocal and music together, then stop when you hear an issue such as a loud mouth click.
 At that point, you can solo the vocal to do the edit, but ultimately check it with the music playing.

 You might be opposed to vocal tuning (pitch correction), but the standards of modern music production frequently demand it.
 So, leave your audio morals at the door.